Text Link

 • Poor appetite and early satiety

 These effects are concerning for the treatment of gastroparesis anorexia.
-As a person suffering from this eating disorder is learning to regulate food intake and listen to body cues about hunger, gastroparesis can alter the normal response.
+As a person suffering from this eating disorder is learning to regulate food intake and listen to body cues about hunger, gastroparesis can alter the typical response.
 This can cause problems in treatment due to feelings of over-fullness and a lack of desire to eat.

-Issues with medications and stomach paralysis
+Issues with medications

 To complicate the matter even further, certain medications can make gastroparesis symptoms worse:4